 A decade ago, BlackBerry gave birth to a mobility movement.
 The fever grew as we relied more and more on laptops, but our addiction took new heights with the release of the iPhone and the iPad.
 Ten years ago, we would have never imagined that these devices would inspire such a thirst for mobility.
+Along with this great demand have come new opportunities and challenges in mobility management.
+In addition to Bring Your Own Device (BYOD) initiatives, organizations must now brainstorm new mobile workforce management strategies as well as consider new mobile device security threats and support models.

 The mobile, always-connected tablet is here to stay -- if you doubt that, consider the sheer success of the iPad and the scrambling competitors are doing to get a leg up.
 Believe it or not, this can be a boon for businesses that are BYOD friendly.
 Although I doubt that many companies will simply stop issuing laptops anytime soon, the tablet is used as a complementary device in some circles.
 At Westminster College, our president has succumbed to iPad fever.
 He still has a laptop and totes it to some meetings but more often than not, he travels with just his iPad and is more productive than he was before.
 With proper iPad management, he’s able to meet his “on the road” needs like keeping up with email, light document and presentation editing; watching the markets; and presenting information to potential donors.